Salt & Wind Travel

 Choose To Complement or Contrast

-There are two main ways to pair: either the wine and food can complement or contrast each other.
-To master this, it’s helpful to remember classic flavor combos that balance each other, like sweet-salty, bitter-sweet, bitter-fat, bitter-salt, salt-acid, salt-spicy, and fat-acid.
+There are two main ways to pair: either the wine and food can complement each other or contrast.
+To master this, it’s helpful to remember classic flavor combinations that balance each other, such as sweet-salty, bitter-sweet, bitter-fat, bitter-salt, salt-acid, salt-spicy, and fat-acid.

 Go For A Broad Style Of Wine

 Now find a style of wine that balances the food’s flavor.
-A complementary pairing would be BBQ and Zinfandel since they both have spice and are bold.
-A contrasting pairing would be serving salty potato chips with sparkling wine since the wine’s acidity will balance the fat and salt of the chips.
+A complementary pairing would be BBQ and Zinfandel, as they both have spicy notes and are bold.
+A contrasting pairing would be serving salty potato chips with sparkling wine, since the wine’s acidity will balance the fat and salt of the chips.

 Look At The Food’s Subtler Flavors

-Now get more specific about the food’s flavor.
+Now, get more specific about the food’s flavor.
 Is there a sauce with fruit or capers and lots of herbs?
-Then find a wine within your chosen style with similar notes.
-For example, salmon with a savory strawberry salsa would work great with a fruit-forward rosé of Pinot Noir.
+Then, find a wine within your chosen style that has similar notes.
+For example, salmon paired with a savory strawberry salsa would pair well with a fruit-forward rosé made from Pinot Noir.

 Six Tips For Food And Wine Pairing